genesiscommunitysuccess/docs/docs/03_server/05_access-control/04_sso_authentication.md

 }
 ```

-In this case the logout endpoint specifed for the `end_session_endpoint` property will be used.
+In this case, the logout endpoint specified for the `end_session_endpoint` property will be used.

-If the used OIDC provider doesn't expose logout endpoint through the configuration endpoint then it can be specified as shown below:
+If the OIDC provider doesn't expose a logout endpoint through the configuration endpoint, then it can be specified as shown below:

 ```kotlin title='specifying logout endpoint'
 oidc {